 - a.
 Facilities should be prepared to perform diagnostic testing if the index of suspicion is high.
 Facilities should develop a plan for collecting respiratory specimens and performing influenza testing (e.g., Real-Time PCR, immunofluorescence, and rapid diagnostic test) when influenza-like illness (ILI) clusters occur or when influenza is suspected in a resident.
 To obtain influenza test kits for testing specimens at IDPH laboratories, please complete the Clinical Supplies Requisition Form and fax to the IDPH Springfield lab at 217-558-3476.
 (Also remember you must report the influenza outbreak to your LHD.) - b.
 If your facility is experiencing an outbreak, institute the facility's plan for collection and handling of specimens to identify influenza virus as the causal agent early in the outbreak (within one to two days of symptom onset) by performing rapid influenza virus testing of multiple residents with recent onset of symptoms suggestive of influenza.
 In addition, consult with your LHD regarding the shipment of specimens for RT-PCR testing to IDPH laboratory in order to determine the influenza virus type and subtype.
 For collection, shipping, and submission details, please contact your LHD.
-If testing through a hospital or private laboratory, ensure that the laboratory performing the tests notifies the facility of results promptly.
-Once an outbreak is confirmed, additional testing is not typically indicated.
+If testing through a hospital or private laboratory, ensure that the laboratory performing the tests notifies the facility of results promptly. - 2.
+COVID-19 Testing during outbreaks a.
+Refer to IDPH guidance for most recent information on frequency and type of COVID-19 testing a.
+Respiratory viral panels (RVP) are used to determine the cause of respiratory illness when influenza and COVID-19 are either not suspected or have been ruled out, when there are concerns about co-infection, or when multiple viruses are circulating.
+There are multiple coronaviruses included in RVP that are not SARS-CoV-2 at this time.
+These coronaviruses cause milder upper respiratory infections and do not cause COVID-19.